melezhik/Sparrow6/README.md

 # Sparrow6

-Sparrow6 is a Raku based automation framework.
+Sparrow is a Raku based automation framework.
 It's written on Raku and has Raku API.

 Who might want to use Sparrow?
 People dealing with daily tasks varying from servers software installations/configurations to cloud resources creation.